 Queensland’s northern-most mushroom farm, a goat farm and the effervescent Penelope Kefir Queen are among almost 30 producers of the newly launched Daintree Food Trail.
 You can take on the trail yourself with a downloadable map or follow a chef as a guide.
 It celebrates the diverse produce and farm gates on the Great Barrier Reef Drive between Port Douglas and Cape Tribulation. daintreefoodtrail.com

 Marine biologists at Reef Magic Cruises are installing Reef Stars at their Marine World Pontoon.
 These provide a stable base for coral to grow on with the aim of increasing coral cover.
 Guests will glide over the Reef Stars on the glass-bottom boat tour.

 Taste locally grown wagyu beef and tropical delicacies at KUR-Cow Farm’s inaugural Taste of Tropical North Queensland on July 12.
 Breakfast, lunch, and sunset BBQ packages are available with ATV tours, a hayride and horse riding offering a cowboy experience at the Kuranda property.

 Sip gin at the distillery

 Rediscover the summer flavours of mango, finger lime and ruby grapefruit with the local Wolf Lane Distillery Tropical Gin at the cellar door.
-Three Wolves kickstarted Cairns city’s small bar scene when they opened their namesake bar in a laneway, followed by the below street-level Flamingo’s Tiki Bar, and have just opened the gin bar at the Wolf Lane Distillery.
+Three Wolves kickstarted Cairns city’s small bar scene when they opened their namesake bar in a laneway.
+Next they opened the below street-level Flamingo’s Tiki Bar, followed by the gin bar at the Wolf Lane Distillery.